Responsible freedom is what people with great values pursue. And there is a direct relationship between responsible freedom and self-governance.

 Third, outside the V are consequences for crossing the boundaries.
 Once you cross the boundary, you move into the area of Irresponsible Freedom.
-Again, this is applicable to both good and bad value organizations or structures.
-Even evil organizations have their boundaries.
-Hopefully, the consequences are clearly stated at the same time that the boundaries are set.
+Again, this applies to both good and bad value organizations.
+It is best to state the consequences when you discuss and set boundaries.

 Finally, the arrow in the middle represents self-governance.
-The color on the arrow represents the degree of self-governance being demonstrated.
-At the bottom, it is lacking.
+The color on the arrow portrays the degree of self-governance.
+At the bottom, there is minimal self-governance.
 The yellow and green represent the increase in self-governance as you move from bottom to top.
-And, the colors directly correlate with the narrow or expansive freedom allowed.
+Finally, the colors directly correlate with the narrow or expanded responsible freedom.

-So, when we abide by the rules of the structure, stay inside the boundaries, greater responsible freedom is available.
-In other words, the more self-governance is demonstrated, the more freedom is available.
+So, when you abide by the rules of the structure and stay inside the boundaries, greater responsible freedom is available.
+In other words, the more you demonstrate self-governance, the more responsible freedom is available.

-In the graph above, the table to the right provides additional ways to look at the Freedom V. For example, you can divide self-governance into 3 distinct levels that can overlap.
+In the graph above, the table to the right provides additional ways to look at the Freedom V. We see self-governance in 3 distinct levels that overlap.

-The Freedom V will work with any structure and is especially good for families, and, of course, organizations with great values.
+Again, the Freedom V works with any structure and is especially good for families and organizations.

-A person with self-governance considers others and the impact their actions have on others.
-They will stay within the V as long as the freedom inside the V is about good and Godly values.
+A person with self-governance considers others and how their actions impact others.
+They stay within the V as long as the freedom inside is about good and Godly values.

-Suppose you are responsible for a baby and you are a wise parent, desiring to act like God does with you.
-You would create tight boundaries for them, because they do not have knowledge or experience with the way things work in the world.
-You would put them in controlled environments like a crib or play pen, watch and help them to reduce significant harm to them.
-At the same time, you would provide them enough freedom to see if they can learn how to stay inside the boundaries.
+Suppose you are responsible for a baby and, as a wise parent, desire to act as God does with you.
+You create tight boundaries for them because they do not have knowledge or experience with the way things work in the world.
+You put them in controlled environments like a crib or playpen, watch and help them reduce significant harm to themselves.
+At the same time, you provide them enough freedom to see if they can learn how to stay within the boundaries.

-When the baby has grown to be a toddler, you will still have relatively tight boundaries.
-They will be learning how to stay within the boundaries for the freedom that you give them and experiencing the consequences when they don’t.
-The rules and expectations provided to them are an invitation to live wisely, not a way to make sure that they know you are the one in charge.
-You would invite them to live by rules, because it would help them escape the consequences.
-If you saw them moving toward a boundary, you would warn them, but allow them to choose, if the consequences weren’t too severe.
+You still have relatively tight boundaries when the baby grows into a toddler.
+They are learning how to stay within the boundaries for the freedom that you allow.
+And they experience the consequences when they don’t.
+The rules and expectations you provide them are an invitation to live wisely.
+They are about making sure they know you are the one in charge.
+You invite them to live by rules because it helps them escape the consequences.
+If you see them approaching a boundary, you may warn them but allow them to choose if the consequences aren’t too severe.

-When a child grows older, the boundaries are expanded as they show the ability to make right choices.
-Since you have taught them how to recognize boundaries for themselves, they are hopefully making good choices while they are away from us at school, with friends, or by themselves.
-The more they show self-governance, you provide greater freedom.
-When the boundaries are crossed, freedom is reduced by moving them down the V.
+When a child grows older, you expand the boundaries as they show the ability to make the right choices.
+Since you have taught them how to recognize boundaries for themselves, they hopefully make good choices while away from you at school, with friends, or by themselves.
+The more they show self-governance, the more they operate within responsible freedom.
+You reduce freedom when they cross a boundary by moving them down the V.

-You might say to an older child, “go where you want, be safe and be home by nightfall”.
-If that did not happen, and it was determined to be willful disobedience, you would move them down the freedom V until they demonstrated they would be home at the designated time.
+You might say to an older child, “go where you want, be safe and be home by nightfall.”
+If that does not happen, and it was determined to be willful disobedience, you move them down the freedom V until they demonstrate they will come home at the designated time.

-The end goal is to have the child set their own boundaries that are always inside the clear boundaries that God has created.
+The end goal is a child who sets their own boundaries inside the clear boundaries God set for us.

 If you remember, the definition of self-governance is “delaying immediate gratification for future benefit.”
-Another simple, very practical way to see self-governance is when you, rather than the authorities, set boundaries for yourself.
-Of course, those boundaries are within the overall boundaries that are set by God and His designated authority channels (Romans 13).
+Another simple, practical way to see self-governance is by setting boundaries for yourself rather than the authorities.
+Of course, those boundaries are within the overall boundaries set by God and His designated authority channels (Romans 13).

-If you learn to pre-decide, then you become more self-governing and suffer less consequences.
+If you learn to pre-decide, you become more self-governing and suffer fewer consequences.

 So, let’s revisit how freedom works best.
-First, we have been set free for living a life of freedom, not bondage and obligation.
+First, we have been set free to live a life of freedom, not bondage and obligation.

 Galatians 5:1 (ESV) – It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.

 Remember the definition of freedom?
 “Acting without controlling or being controlled.”
-Can you misuse freedom, be irresponsible with your freedom?
+Can you misuse freedom and be irresponsible with your freedom?
 Absolutely!
 Of course, if you decide to use your freedom to do anything you want, most likely, your freedom will become limited.
 Why?
-Because, authorities have the freedom to move you down the Freedom V with monetary consequences like fines or physical consequences like jail.
-That is God’s wrath being exhibited through authority channels (Romans 13).
+Because authorities have the freedom to move you down the Freedom V with monetary consequences like fines or physical consequences like jail.
+God’s wrath is exhibited through authority channels (Romans 13).